CaptainAchilles/vue-typescript-webpack/README.md

   * Hot reloading
   * vue-loader for .vue files
   * Typescript 2.0
-  * Typescripting linting
+  * Typescripting linting inside of Vue files
-  * Unit testing with mocha for Vue components and other files
+  * Unit testing with in Typescript for Vue components and other files
   * Code coverage in Vue and TypeScript files

 # Usage